10 French expressions to speak like a native (part 2)

 You are now equipped with some of the most familiar French expressions!
 Use them to enhance your conversations and better understand everyday language.
 Learning these expressions also brings you closer to how French people express themselves on a daily basis.

 If you want to go further, "jetez un œil" at our courses!
-Whether you're just starting out or looking to deepen your knowledge, our French courses on Udemy are a great reference, and they will help you progress quickly.
+Whether you're just starting out or looking to deepen your knowledge, our French courses are a great reference, and they will help you progress quickly.